- Apply links menu

 - Eastern Art - new sculpture 'Red Gate' by Guan Donghai 关东海 is now on display in the Chinese Glass gallery.
 Forms in Succession by Nagae Shigekazu 長江重和 and Ku (Free Essence 32), by Ikuta Niyoko 生田丹代子 have gone on display in the Ceramics gallery.

-- Art Galleries - Two new exhibitions from 30 November: City Lives, the second in the Global to Local trilogy of exhibitions and Places of Desire, featuring highlights from the museum’s collections of Victorian and Edwardian eras from 1840s to the 1920s.
-Find out more about these displays.
+- Art Galleries - exhibition Places of Desire, featuring highlights from the museum’s collections of Victorian and Edwardian eras from 1840s to the 1920s.

 Please contact the museum directly on 0117 922 3571 to plan your visit.
 You can search our collections and see images of all the works previously on display on our online collections database.